RobotRose/rose_arm_controller/doc/tests/tests_wpi_jaco.md

 ### jaco_arm/cartesian_cmd
 Publish a cartesian command.
 Meaning: Sending cartesian velocities or positions to the arm.

-The publish message is the following.
-We can split the test in position command, velocity command and finger command
+The message that is publishing in ROS is the following.
+We can split the test in the following commands:
+* Position command for the arm;
+* Velocity command for the arm;
+* Position command for the fingers;
+* Velocity command for the fingers;

 Type 				| Variable 		| description
 --------------------|:-------------:|-----------------------------------------------------------------------